McKeeJerry-FS/Tech_Talent_Class_Projects/README.md

 These projects include:

 * Good Coffee Co.
-(Website created sing HTML, CSS, and Bootstrap franeworks)
+(Website created using HTML, CSS, and Bootstrap franeworks)